CristinaComsa/QA_Lumea-Lui-Andrei-SerenityBDD-Cucumber-Project/README.md

 -Step definitions for searching a product and verifying search results.

-ValidCredentialsLoginStepsDefinitions
+LoginStepsDefinitions

--Step definitions for logging in with valid credentials and verifying the login message.
+-Step definitions for logging in with non-valid and valid credentials and verifying the login message.

 Features